MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/string.md

 characters.

 > [!NOTE]
-> Internally, strings are encoded in [UTF-8](https://en.wikipedia.org/wiki/UTF-8).
+> * Internally, strings are encoded in [UTF-8](https://en.wikipedia.org/wiki/UTF-8).

-> [!NOTE]
-> Kusto has no data type that is equivalent to a single character.
-In Kusto a single character
+> * Kusto has no data type that is equivalent to a single character.
+A single character
 > is represented as a string of length 1.

-> [!NOTE]
-> While the `string` data type itself has no predefined limit on the length of the string,
+> * While the `string` data type itself has no predefined limit on the length of the string,
 > actual implementations are free to limit individual values.
 Commonly, strings are limited
-> to 1MB (measured using the UTF-8 encoding.)
+> to 1MB (measured using UTF-8 encoding).

 ## String literals